aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 ### **Added DataLabels.IsResizeShapeToFitText Property**
-Another useful feature that Aspose.Cells for .NET 8.7.0 has exposed is the DataLabels.IsResizeShapeToFitText property that can enable the [Resize shape to fit text](/cells/net/resize-chart-s-data-label-shape-to-fit-text/) feature of Excel application for chart's data labels.
+Another useful feature that Aspose.Cells for .NET 8.7.0 has exposed is the **DataLabels.IsResizeShapeToFitText** property, which enables the [Resize shape to fit text](/cells/net/resize-chart-s-data-label-shape-to-fit-text/) feature of Excel for a chart’s data labels.

 Following is the simple usage scenario.